Facets-cloud/node-env-expose-as-api/README.md

 # Environment Variables Exposer

-This is a simple Node.js application, wrapped in a Docker container, that exposes the environment variables of the running container as a JSON object via an HTTP API.
+This is a Node.js application, wrapped in a Docker container, that exposes the environment variables of the running container via an HTTP API.
+Specifically, it lists only the environment variables that start with a specified prefix.
+This prefix is defined by the `PREFIX` environment variable.
+If `PREFIX` is not set, the application will return an empty JSON object.

 ## Getting Started